aws-samples/karpenter-blueprints/blueprints/disruption-budgets/README.md

 The following provides a set of example disruption budgets:

 ### Only interrupt a % of Karpenter managed nodes

+Applications or systems might be more affected by planned disruptions caused by consolidation.
+Some application may find consolidation is either too aggressive, while other might be more fault tolerant and would rather optimize for cost.
+This configuration to only interrupt a percentage of managed nodes allows you to control the level of churn.
+This also applies for cases like expireAfter, where there is an intent to refresh nodes.

 The following Disruption Budgets says, at any-point in time only disrupt 20% of the Nodes managed by the NodePool.
 For instance, if there were 19 nodes owned by the NodePool, 4 disruptions would be allowed, rounding up from 19 * .2 = 3.8.